Unboxed-Software/anchor-movie-review-program/README.md

 # PDA Sharing

 This project demonstrates anchor based movie review program on Solana.
-Example code from the Anchor PDA lesson from the Solana Anchor PDA course.
+Example code from the Anchor CPI lesson from the Solana onchain development course.

 ## Prerequisites